MahamudM90/ReactjsEcommerce/README.md

 ## E-commerce site
-This is a E-commerce site Front-End Design.
+This is a E-commerce site of Front-End Design.